Lacrymology/states/varnish/doc/metrics.rst

 n_wrk_max
 ~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` wanted to create a worker
+Number of times :doc:`index` wanted to create a worker
 thread, but wasn't able to because of the thread_pool_max setting.

 n_wrk_queued